MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/policy-statements.md

 **Policy statement**: Deployment of any applications that require customer authentication must use an approved identity provider that is compatible with the primary identity provider for internal users.

-**Potential design options**: Implement [Azure Active Directory Federation](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-fed) between your internal and customer identity providers.
+**Potential design options**: Implement [Federation with Azure Active Directory](/azure/active-directory/hybrid/whatis-fed) between your internal and customer identity providers.

 ## Identity reviews